-With real-world industry experience embedded into our business degrees, you'll gain the skills needed to kickstart your career or start a business of your own.
-See yourself here in 2020.
+With real-world industry experience embedded into our business degrees, you'll gain the skills needed to kick-start your career or start a business of your own.
+See yourself here.

 Business and entrepreneurship students are trailblazers.
 Whether it’s taking a vision and turning it into a successful business, or improving existing business practices around the world.
 Our degrees are more dynamic, flexible and industry-engaged than ever before.
 Gain a broad understanding of Australian and global business environments, as well as practical skills needed for a successful career in marketing, human resources, tourism, sports management – or whichever major you choose.
 Where you take your degree is completely up to you.

 Get hands-on accountancy skills - our programs are shaped around global learning, work placements, internships and entrepreneurial approaches to study.

 Build overseas financial experience with a range of international immersion activities like exchange, placements, study tours and short courses.